MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 ### Extents rebuild capacity

-To learn more about extents rebuild operations, see [how materialized views work](materialized-views/materialized-view-overview.md#how-materialized-views-work).
+For more information about extents rebuild operations, see [how materialized views work](materialized-views/materialized-view-overview.md#how-materialized-views-work).
-This setting is only relevant to clusters which are *not* [EngineV3](../../engine-v3.md) clusters.
+This setting is only relevant to Engine V2 clusters.
+This setting is not relevant to [EngineV3](../../engine-v3.md) clusters.

 The maximum number of extents rebuild is calculated by: